10 Steps to Selling a Home

 6: Offers and Negotiations

-The negotiation process can feel grueling, especially if this is your first home sale.
+The negotiation process can feel grueling, especially if this is your first time selling a home.
 At Boll Realty, we understand that you have a lot invested in your property.
 So, our agents will help keep you grounded enough to avoid making emotional decisions on what must be viewed as a business transaction.
 We want you to feel comfortable enough with us to trust that we have your best interests in mind.

 How much power you have in these negotiations depends on how desperate you are to move the property, how quickly the buyer must move, and how tight the market is.
 Your Boll agent will work hand-in-hand with you to discuss these tactics before and during the sale.